mschemmel/finder/README.md

 # motifs

-A python script to locate motifs in nucleotide sequences.
+A python script to locate motifs in nucleotide sequences using a naive matching approach.
 The underlying idea was to identify binding sites that comprise only a few nucleotides in target sequences, such as those required for miRNA or primer binding sites.
 Of course, it can also be used as a general tool to identify partial regions in nucleotide sequences.
-It is not intended to work with huge datasets, but rather as a downstream tool for detailed analysis after general mapping tools as for example bowtie.
+It is not intended to work with large datasets, but rather as a downstream tool for detailed analysis after general mapping tools as for example bowtie.

 <p align="center">
 <img src="/images/illustrate_mapping.png">